 A bigger change of the header cells might be to change the background color at hovering.
 To do so you can simply modify the existing table-header-cell-hovered decorator like and you're done!

 '''

 "table-header-cell-hovered" :

 {

-decorator : qx.ui.decoration.Background,

 style :

 {

 backgroundColor : "orange"

 }

 },

 '''